 - Emotion Eater: Vigo feeds on hate in order to strengthen himself.
 The Ghostbusters counter this by bringing the Statue of Liberty to life to inspire the spirit of patriotism in the New Yorkers.

 - Entitled Bastard: The judge demeans the Ghostbusters and throws them the guilty verdict, calling them frauds.
-When the ghosts of a pair of death row convicts appear and wreck havoc on the courtroom, the judge demands the Ghostbusters to do something.
+When the ghosts of a pair of death row convicts appear and wreck havoc on the courtroom, the judge demands that the Ghostbusters do something.
 Egon spitefully suggests the judge tell them he doesn't believe in ghosts.

 - Extra-Strength Masquerade: The giant demonic marshmallow man and plague of ghosts from five years ago everyone remembers and even had physical evidence of was all the world's most elaborate hoax.
 Obviously.
 Though there is a great deal of truth in this, after all, people will often only believe what they ''want'' to believe.